dacay/eventkit-node/docs/api-reference.md

 - Returns: A promise that resolves to true if access was granted, false otherwise.
 - On macOS 14.0 and later: Uses the `requestFullAccessToReminders` method from EventKit
 - On macOS 10.15 to 13.x: Falls back to the `requestAccess(to: .reminder)` method

+### `requestWriteOnlyAccessToEvents()`

+Requests write-only access to calendar events and returns a promise that resolves to a boolean indicating whether access was granted.

+- Returns: A promise that resolves to true if access was granted, false otherwise.
+- On macOS 14.0 and later: Uses the `requestWriteOnlyAccessToEvents` method from EventKit
+- On macOS 10.15 to 13.x: Falls back to the `requestAccess(to: .event)` method
+- Note: Write-only access allows creating and modifying events but not reading them

+### `commit()`

+Commits all pending changes to the event store.

+- Returns: A promise that resolves when the commit is successful
+- Throws: Error if the commit fails with details about the failure
+- Note: This is only needed if you've created or modified calendars with commit=false

+### `reset()`

+Resets the event store by discarding all unsaved changes.

+- Returns: void

+### `refreshSourcesIfNecessary()`

+Refreshes the sources in the event store if necessary.

+- Returns: void
+- Note: This can be useful if external changes have been made to the calendar database

 ### `saveCalendar(calendarData: CalendarData, commit?: boolean)`